acccounttest/ChromeTabMouse-Chrome-Tab-Mouse/README.md

 Functionalities working with only mouse wheel without keyboard.
 ---

+ - Send tab to a list of window or a new
  - Change current tab
  - Move a tab
  - Close a tab, even with multiples windows, to be sure its the very last effective window.